Skip to content

 Arthur Conan Doyle

-Sir Arthur Conan Doyle, the famous but not-as-famous-as-Sherlock-himself English writer, was a legend himself.
+Sir Arthur Conan Doyle was a legend, the famous but not-as-famous-as-Sherlock-himself English writer.
 Like Holmes, he excelled in many fields.
-He was originally an optometrist.
-Yet, he was much more into writing that chose to focus on it other than medicine; he eventually became one of the most highly prolific writers of the 20th century.
+He was initially an optometrist.
+Yet, he was much more into writing and chose to focus on it other than medicine; he eventually became one of the most highly prolific writers of the 20th century.

-Besides his genius brain that came up with these extraordinary detective stories, Doyle was also talented in many other areas.
-For instance, he was a goalkeeper, cricket and billiard player, boxer, skiing lover, and very into architecture that he helped design his own house.
+Besides his genius brain, which created these extraordinary detective stories, Doyle was also talented in many other areas.
+For instance, he was a goalkeeper, cricket and billiard player, boxer, skiing lover, and very into architecture, so much so that he helped design his own house.

-However, all of this was overshadowed by Sherlock’s exceptional deduction skills, logical reasoning, and profound observation.
+However, Sherlock’s exceptional deduction skills, logical reasoning, and profound observation overshadowed all of this.

-What also contributed to that was the endless adaptations of Sherlock and his loyal friend, Dr Watson.
+The endless adaptations of Sherlock and his loyal friend, Dr Watson, also contributed to that.
 Estimated to surpass 25,000, these adaptations came in all kinds, from stories and comic books to films, TV series and plays.

-The more widespread Sherlock became, crossing barriers, touring the world, and impressing millions of audience members from so many different cultures, the more into the shadow Sir Arthur Conan Doyle was pushed.
+The more widespread Sherlock became, crossing barriers, touring the world, and impressing millions of audience members from so many different cultures, the more Sir Arthur Conan Doyle was pushed into the shadows.

 Even England did not seem to treat Doyle the same way they celebrated Sherlock Holmes.
 Despite all the recognition they have already given to their talented author, the Britons seemed more concerned about embodying Sherlock and bringing him to life.